Whitepaper 'FinOps and cost management for Kubernetes'

 Benefits of Cloud Migration to OpenStack

-• Better orchestration and automation: OpenStack is a flexible platform, which means that you can think through your strategy and implement it in a way that ensures efficient cloud orchestration and automation.
+- Better orchestration and automation: OpenStack is a flexible platform, meaning you can think through your strategy and implement it to ensure efficient cloud orchestration and automation.

 Cloud migration steps to OpenStack

-Some time ago, we already talked about the cloud migration process as part of the Microsoft Azure review.
-When it comes to OpenStack, our modus operandi would be the same at a high-level.
+Some time ago, we discussed the cloud migration process as part of the Microsoft Azure review.
+Regarding OpenStack, our modus operandi would be the same at a high level.

 So, there will be the following five essential steps:

-At the first step, you’ll need to make sure everything is ready for cloud migration: the right strategy is chosen, the processes of migrating existing IT infrastructure to the cloud are well-defined and documented, and all of the company’s stakeholders are in the know.
+At the first step, you’ll need to ensure everything is ready for cloud migration: the right strategy is chosen, the processes of migrating existing IT infrastructure to the cloud are well-defined and documented, and all of the company’s stakeholders are in the know.

 The PaaS approach is essentially more profound compared to IaaS.
 It implies refactoring or rebuilding your applications to fit them into the target cloud platform.
-In short terms, refactoring means re-coding applications so that they fit the cloud environment.
-This strategy is scalable, agile and potentially the most efficient in the long-term, yet it’s labor-intensive and takes much investment in the short-term.
-Rebuilding is just an even more labor-intensive variation on the refactoring strategy.
+In short terms, refactoring means re-coding applications to provide the cloud environment.
+Although this strategy is scalable, agile, and potentially the most efficient in a long time, it’s intensive and takes much investment in the short term.
+Rebuilding is just an even more labor-intensive variation of the refactoring strategy.

-Finally, the SaaS approach is an approach when you purchase new software compatible with the cloud you’re migrating and tune up the processes to best fit this newly acquired software.
+Finally, the SaaS approach is when you purchase new software compatible with the cloud you’re migrating and tune up the processes to fit this newly acquired software best.

-But let’s get back to cloud migration.
-The second step of the process is replication, a sophisticated workflow that by default involves using several native tools.
-However, it goes without saying that many, even very experienced IT professionals may struggle with that, and third-party tools are capable of making their lives much easier by making this step semi-automated or fully-automated.
+Let’s go back to cloud migration.
+The second step of the process is replication, a sophisticated workflow that, by default, involves using several native tools.
+However, many, even very experienced IT professionals, may struggle with that, and third-party tools can make their lives much easier by making this step semi-automated or fully-automated.

-The third step is all about orchestration.
-It’s a process of launching applications in the new IT environment to make sure that everything’s running like clockwork: data is integral, there are no downtimes, etc. It can be also done with the help of a special native orchestration program, Heat, which comprises a number of Python applications that streamline the orchestration process.
+The third step is about the orchestration process of launching applications in the new IT environment to ensure everything is like clockwork: data is integral, there are no downtimes, etc. It can also be done with the help of a particular native orchestration program, Heat, which comprises several Python applications that streamline the orchestration process.

 The fourth step is migration testing.
-There are numerous tools, mainly third-party ones, that allow you to do that.
+Again, these tools, mainly third-party ones, allow you to do that.
 Their principle of operation is more or less the same: they simulate the migration by creating an additional non-production instance to validate the migration.

-The last step is a final cutover, which means an actual migration of servers, databases, web applications, and data.
+The last step is a final cutover, which means migrating servers, databases, web applications, and data.

 How Hystax can help streamline cloud migration to OpenStack

-Thanks to the fact that OpenStack is an open-source project, there are numerous tools that can help you use it in cloud migration, backup, disaster recovery, etc. Some of those tools are free and have decent usability.
+Because OpenStack is an open-source project, numerous tools can help you use it in cloud migration, backup, disaster recovery, etc. Some of those tools are free and have decent usability.
 But still, when it comes to such a peculiar tool as OpenStack, every action counts, which means that it makes much more sense to opt for a toolset that will get you covered at every step of the cloud migration process, making it as easy as possible.

 Hystax Acura is a solution that makes the process fully-automated, ensuring zero downtime during OpenStack migrations and making them virtually seamless.
-Our software is application- and OS-agnostic and agentless.
+In addition, our software is application- and OS-agnostic, and agentless.

 Here are just some of the main advantages of Hystax Acura.